-It is up to the primary authority and the business to decide the level of activity of their partnership.
+It is up to the primary authority and the business or the co-ordinator to decide the level of activity of their partnership.

 As a primary authority officer your activities would typically include:

-- keeping up to date with compliance issues that are relevant to your partner
+- keeping up to date with relevant compliance issues

 - liaising with supporting regulators where appropriate

-- working with the business to agree how it is going to approach regulatory matters
+- working with your partner to agree the approach to regulatory matters

 - creating, updating and revising Primary Authority Advice and inspection plans